Living in Spain taught me one thing that I did not even realise until I returned to the UK.

 Does it mean you will work quicker, will your thought patterns be speedier than your slow walking colleagues?

-Will you walk faster when you get promotion, look around your workplace and check that one out as it may mean the Boss should be running!
+Will you walk faster when you get the promotion, look around your workplace and check that one out as it may mean the Boss should be running!

 What would your boss say about the speed you walk into work compared to the speed of your walk when you leave?

-I always walked fast and my 6 ft tall boyfriend, whose legs stretch for miles compared to my 5 ft 5 inch legs, was always asking me to slow down as he could not keep up.
-My mind set was to always be moving on, not necessarily forward, just doing something.
+I always walked fast and my 6 ft tall boyfriend, whose legs stretch for miles compared to my 5 ft 5-inch legs, was always asking me to slow down as he could not keep up.
+My mindset was to always be moving on, not necessarily forward, just doing something.

 Then I went to Spain and the heat slowed me down.
-The expectations to always be on the move changed, there were siestas to take mid afternoon.
+The expectations to always be on the move changed, there were siestas to take mid-afternoon.
 It was busier in the big towns or where the British congregated.
 The Spanish towns had covered walkways to keep you safe from the burning sun, an expectation to be out of the sun at its heat and that life would still happen and all would be accomplished.

-Working in Menorca for a summer should have forewarned me of the change that was happening in me!
-After 5 months on this peaceful island I went over to Palma Majorca.
+Working in Menorca for summer should have forewarned me of the change that was happening in me!
+After 5 months on this peaceful island, I went over to Palma Majorca.
 I was shocked, there were men and women in business suits, rather than Menorca business attire of loose shirt and shorts.
 It was crowded and people seemed to have more energy to get things done.
 That was what I thought I had noticed but it was actually more than that.